jenkinsci/eggplant-runner-plugin/README.md

 ## Notes

-1. Starting from v1.0.12 (DAI 7.4.0-4) onwards, Inputs `pollInterval` and `testEnvironmentTimeout` were removed.
-Warnings are expected if inputs are still in the workflow file.
-2. Release v1.0.15 (DAI 7.5.0-10) now allows passes after re-run.
+1. Release DAI 7.5.0-10 now allows passes after re-run.
-3. For pipeline project in Mac, if `parameters`/`filterBy` input having quotes `"`, they need to be escaped.
+2. For pipeline project in Mac, if `parameters`/`filterBy` input having quotes `"`, they need to be escaped.

 ## Contributing